NLnetLabs/routinator/source/manual-page.rst

        .. option:: --http=addr:port

               Specifies the address and port to listen on for incoming HTTP connections.
-See `HTTP Service`_ below for more information on the HTTP service provided by Routinator.
+See `HTTP SERVICE`_ below for more information on the HTTP service provided by Routinator.

        .. option:: --listen-systemd